THE JIMMY HAMPSON STORY

 Back in the second sphere and with a new manager in Sandy MacFarlane all was not right between the Bloomfield Road club and Hampson.
 He initially turned down a new contract and although this was eventually resolved an injury limited him to just 21 games in which he scored 13 times – still enough to finish top scorer for the seventh consecutive season – as The Seasiders finished the campaign mired in the mid-table mediocrity of 11th place.

-1933-34 would be the last time Hampson donned the famous tangerine shirt.
-But this wasn’t due to moving on, it was because the club changed their kit to blue and black stripes.
+1933-34 would be the last time Hampson donned the famous orange shirt.
+But this wasn’t due to moving on, it was because the club changed their kit to dark blue and light blue stripes.
 They wouldn’t revert to the colour they are now so well associated with for five years.

 A hat-trick in the against Bury in the 1934-35 season opener seemed to give notice that Hampson, still just 28, was right back to his best but he soon hit a scoreless streak which saw MacFarlane drop him and the club admit that they would be prepared to sell him.
 Returning to the team in February, he came right back to form to finish the season as top scorer yet again with 21 goals as Blackpool finished on the heels of the promoted clubs in 4th.